FreeCAD/FreeCAD-render/README.md

 ## Installation

-The Render workbench is part of the [Addons repository](https://github.com/FreeCAD/FreeCAD-addons), and can be installed from menu Tools->Addon Manager in FreeCAD >= 0.17 or using the Addon Installer macro (see repository above) in earlier versions.
+The Render workbench is part of the [Addons repository](https://github.com/FreeCAD/FreeCAD-addons), and can be installed from menu Tools->Addon Manager in FreeCAD.
 It can also be installed manually by downloading this repository using the "clone or download" button above.
 Refer to the [FreeCAD documentation](https://www.freecadweb.org/wiki/How_to_install_additional_workbenches) to learn more.

 ## Usage